 To request consideration of academic matters that are not routine, Hotel School students will submit a formal petition request.
-The petition form may be obtained online at https://sha.cornell.edu/current-students/undergraduate/forms.html, or in hard copy at the Office of Student Services, 180 Statler Hall.
+The petition form may be obtained online, or in hard copy at the Office of Student Services, 180 Statler Hall.

 Petitions are required for, but are not limited to, such purposes and requests as: